 Helping people, children by providing facilities and solving their everyday problems gives fulfillment and satisfaction.
-This is called working for the social cause and solving the issues concerning people.
-Becoming a social worker is a challenging and a fulfilling career while working with a number of opportunities and skills.
+This is called working for a social cause and solving the issues concerning people.
+Becoming a social worker is a challenging and fulfilling career while working with a number of opportunities and skills.

-There are clear steps to follow the path and achieve success and meet the requirements and qualifications.
+There are steps to be followed to meet the requirements and qualifications.
 One main concern you could get is how much time you must dedicate to become a social worker.
 This truly depends on how dedicated you are towards becoming qualified and certified.
 Planning your career path to choosing the right degrees you build the time frame.
-In this article we will focus on how long it takes to become a social worker and learn about how the time is distributed.
+In this article, we will focus on how long it takes to become a social worker and learn about how the time is distributed.

 How long does it take to become a social worker?

-To build a contented career, you must take up the right degrees, majors, gain experience and also gain a license, which is nothing but you must meet the necessary requirements to become a social worker.
-In order to complete these, you may approximately take about 6-8 years while gaining the right education and training.
+To build a contented career, you must take up the right degrees, majors, gain experience, and also gain a license, which is nothing but you must meet the requirements to become a social worker.
+In order to complete these, you may approximately take about 4-6 years while gaining the right education and training.

-Bachelor in Social Work- 4 years : To become a social worker, earning an undergraduate degree from a program accredited from the Council on Social Work Education Commission on Accreditation (CSWE) is a requirement.
+Bachelor in Social Work- 4 years- To become a social worker, earning an undergraduate degree from a program accredited by the Council on Social Work Education Commission on Accreditation (CSWE) is a requirement.
 To accelerate the time to earn the degree, you could pursue an online bachelor’s degree which offers diverse courses at a flexible schedule.

-Becoming a social worker is challenging and time consuming but will surely be worth it due to the high job growth of 12 percent through 2024.
-Plan and prepare your career well to become successful and fulfil your dreams.
-Bringing out positivity and creating difference with your work is what you aim to be!
+Becoming a social worker is challenging and time-consuming but will surely be worth it due to the high job growth of 12 percent through 2024.
+Plan and prepare your career well to become successful and fulfill your dreams.
+Bringing out positivity and creating a difference with your work is what you aim to be!